chaxus/chaxus/README.md

 <h2>Website</h2>

-- [chaxus](https://chaxus.github.io/ran/) - Personal website, support dark mode, `Service Worker`, `PWA`, `SSG`, based on `google` and `baidu` to do the user behavior buried point report.
-The website contains some essays, some of their own commonly used tool function documents, their own written web `UI` component documents.
-Automate `CI/CD` deployment to a github page through github actions.
+- [chaxus](https://chaxus.github.io/ran/) - The website offers dark mode, enhanced features with `Service Worker`, seamless experience as a `PWA`, and efficient content delivery through `SSG`.
+It tracks user behavior with `google` and `baidu` analytics.
+The site includes essays, tool function documents, and my own web `UI` component documents.
+Updates are automatically deployed to my`GitHub Page` via `GitHub Actions`.

-- [excalidraw](https://draw.ranzhouhang.com) - The website based on `excalidraw` deployment has added a handwriting font suitable for Chinese.
-Based on `Alibaba Cloud` server, configure `nginx`, `ssl certificate` and `docker` for deployment.
+- [excalidraw](https://draw.ranzhouhang.com) - The website deployment, incorporating `excalidraw`, features handwriting fonts optimized for Chinese readability.
+For a secure and seamless deployment, I used `Alibaba Cloud` servers with `nginx` for web services, `SSL` certificates for security, and `docker` for containerization.
+The entire setup is integrated into my personal domain, offering a personalized and secure online experience.

 <h2>Coding</h2>